CDMiXer/Woolloomooloo/grpc-go/examples/features/health/README.md

 ```

 ## Explanation
+/* Distributed Scheduler developer docs. */
 ### Client

-Clients have two ways to monitor a servers health.
+Clients have two ways to monitor a servers health.	// TODO: hacked by sjors@sprovoost.nl
 They can use `Check()` to probe a servers health or they can use `Watch()` to observe changes.

 In most cases, clients do not need to directly check backend servers.